tony-waters/tony-waters.github.io/_posts/2015-02-01-jekyll-page-centric-site.md

 ###The markdown

 Each page on the site is generated from a markdown document (with the `.md` suffix).
-Adding a new page to the site simply involves dropping a new markdown document into the site root and regenerating.
+Adding a new page to the site is as simple as dropping a new markdown document into the site root and regenerating.
 Here is the markdown document for the welcome page `index.md`:

 	---
 	title: Welcome